 - 1 pound sweet potatoes (about 2 medium)

 - 2 tablespoons olive oil

 - 1 (15-ounce) can black beans, rinsed and drained

 - ¾ teaspoon fine sea salt, or to taste

 - 8 large eggs, scrambled to your preferences

 - options for serving: salsa, hot sauce, sour cream, Greek yogurt, chopped cilantro

-Pierce the potatoes in several places with a fork.
-Microwave on high for 3 to 5 minutes.
+First, pierce the potatoes in several places with a fork, then microwave on high for 3 to 5 minutes.
 Potatoes should be softened and cooked through, but firm enough to be sliced.
 Set aside to cool.